-The previous examples showed how to use RTI Routing Service with DDS.
+The previous examples showed how to use Routing Service.
 In this one we will learn how to use an adapter, specifically RTI Routing Service Adapter SDK, to write and read data from files.
-RTI Routing Service allows bridging data from different data domains with a pluggable adapter interface.
+Routing Service allows bridging data from different data domains with a pluggable adapter interface.

 To learn how to implement your own adapter, you can follow this example and the next examples and inspect the code that is distributed with these adapters.
 You can also start your own adapter from scratch and follow step-by-step instructions to get a basic implementation up and running.
-These instructions are in the RTI Routing Service User's Manual (Section 8.3).
+These instructions are in the Routing Service User's Manual (Section 8.3).

-The file adapter can read data from files with a specific format and provide it to RTI Routing Service, or receive data from RTI Routing Service and write it into files.
+The file adapter can read data from files with a specific format and provide it to Routing Service, or receive data from Routing Service and write it into files.

-In this example, we will first write DDS topic data (a colored square and circle) into a file and then use that file to write it back into DDS, allowing us to modify the data with a text editor.
+In this example, we will first write Connext topic data (a colored square and circle) into a file and then use that file to write it back into Connext, allowing us to modify the data with a text editor.

-To run this example, you must have RTI Routing Service Adapter SDK installed.
+To run this example, you must have Routing Service Adapter SDK installed.